Crazy (Seal song): Music video and use in other media

 The single's music video, directed by Big TV!, features multiple re-creations of Seal himself performing the song against a primarily white background.
 A female dancer appears just before the bridge of the song, and at the end Seal holds a dove while snow falls on him.
 The video received heavy rotation on MTV Europe in February 1991.

 The song is played during a party scene in the film Naked in New York (1993), is heard in a Baywatch episode, in the trailer for the film The Basketball Diaries (1995) and featured in a scene in Clockers, released in 1995.
 It is also heard in the middle of "True Calling", the second episode of Season 6 of TV's Cold Case.
 It was also used as a theme song for the ABC-TV series Murder One, which was transmitted during the 1995–1996 television season.
 It is also heard in the film Mystery Date.
-The song featured in the 1999 Robbie the Reindeer film Hooves of Fire, where it is performed by a seal.
+The song featured in the 1999 Robbie the Reindeer film Hooves of Fire, where it is performed by a singing seal.
 More recently, it was used for a montage in the third episode of the Max Original Series Fired on Mars (2023).